 Central North Dakota

-Rolling Plains Adventures, McKenzie
+Rolling Plains Adventures, Sterling

 There is no limit to the fun and hospitality that Rolling Plains Adventures offers!
 This family owned hunting paradise provides North Dakota hunting from September through March and lodging year-round.
 Enjoy plentiful wildlife, recreation and scenic beauty while you enjoy plush accommodations and the finest pheasant hunting North Dakota has to offer.

-Coteau Ridge Ranches, Pingree
+The Bison Ranch at Coteau Ridge Ranches, Pingree

 North Dakota Wind Farm, Edgeley

 North Dakota's first wind farm with 41 wind towers located along Highway 13.
 Information kiosk located at northeast corner of the wind farm.

 2,339-acre botanical garden commemorating peace between the United States and Canada.
 Known for its bell tower, thousands of flowers and a 9/11 Memorial made from wreckage of the World Trade Center.
 Questions on passports for the Peace Garden?
 Click here for details.